 “But Dr. Cale, My Mind Is Naturally Distractible.
 What Can I Do?”

-Some of you may have ADD or ADHD or tend to be easily distractible.
+Some of you may have ADD or ADHD or tend to be easily distracted.
 Such conditions make it very difficult to focus on what you want.
 Your mind may be readily ‘caught’ by distractions and events around you, despite your efforts.
 If that is the case, you may need to change HOW your brain operates.

 My suggestion is to consider the powerful and proven Neurofeedback training to focus the distractible mind.
 In this way, you can begin to take control over what gets your attention and improve your ability to get things done with ease.